Gırgır

-Gırgır (meaning Fun in English) was a Turkish weekly humor magazine published from 1972 to 1993 in Turkey.
+Gırgır (meaning Fun in English) was a weekly Turkish satirical magazine published from 1972 to 1993 in Turkey.

 History and profile

-Gırgır was founded by the brothers Oğuz Aral (1936-2004) and Tekin Aral (1941-1999).
+Gırgır was founded in 1972 by the brothers Oğuz Aral (1936-2004) and Tekin Aral (1941-1999).
 After having started as a newspaper insert, the magazine's first issue was published on 26 August 1972 with the motto "Life is a hassle, scraping a living, boredom, heartache, fighting with your spouse over money...
 The solution?
 Gırgır.
 Also, Gırgır."
-Oğuz Aral directed the magazine until 1989, during which time it became Turkey's best-known humor magazine.
+Oğuz Aral directed the magazine until 1989, during which time it became Turkey's best-known satirical magazine.

 With its sharp political satire cartoons, Gırgır was one of the best selling cartoon magazines in Europe in the 1970s with a circulation of up to 450,000.